scc-digitalhub/docs/user/docs/ml-tasks/serving-ml-models.md

 ---

-## Scikit-Learn Model Serving (sklearnserve)
+## Scikit-Learn Model Serving

-The **sklearnserve runtime** is commonly used for serving scikit-learn models for classification, regression, and clustering tasks.
+The [**sklearnserve runtime**](../runtimes/sklearnserve.md) is commonly used for serving scikit-learn models for classification, regression, and clustering tasks.
 Applications can send feature vectors and receive predictions through standardized prediction APIs.

 ### Example runtime tasks